 The higher the grade of difficulty, the more flexibility you need at the forefoot, as flexibility is necessary for friction climbing.
 To achieve this seemingly impossible balancing act, boots have a small friction zone with no tread and a slight upward curve at the front of the sole.
 It’s usually just under the big toe (and perhaps at the inner ball of the foot).

 Under the midfoot and heel, the sole should have deep lugs for grip on both the ground and the climbing aids.
-There should also be a pronounced depression – the so-called bridge between the ball of the foot and the heel to prevent you slipping on wet iron bars and ladders.
+There should also be a pronounced depression – the so-called bridge between the ball of the foot and the heel to prevent you from slipping on wet iron bars and ladders.

 The main difference between via ferrata boots and trekking or walking boots is a slightly narrower toe box.
 It should only give you enough room to prevent any nasty toe jarring when you’re descending.